VincentDekermandjian/Portfolio/README.md

 # Portfolio

 	<!-- <p>Who I am?
 My name is Vincent Dekermandjian and I am currently student at It-Akademy (Lyon) to be a Full-Stack Developer.
 I have been into design in all its forms for a longtime, I'm absolutely passionate about designing clear and intuitive interfaces.
-Being a very curious perfectionist always in quest of novelties, I constantly try to stay open and keep myself informed.
-In that respect, the evolution of the web always brings me all I need to satisfy my curiosity.
+Being a very curiou evolution of the web always brings me all I need to satisfy my curiosity.
 I love working on ambitious projects with passionate people and I'm totally open to any offer when it comes to new projects.
 Now I am looking for an internship in Lyon for February.</p> -->